Lack of money should not prevent you from pursuing a degree.

-Not everyone has the desire or opportunity to pursue a college education, but a college education will provide you with better opportunities in the future.
+Not everyone has the desire or opportunity to pursue a college education, but a degree will provide you with better opportunities in the future.
+Options to help finance your education include:

 - Scholarships and Grants